 Both Tim and I had never been to the snow.
 My parents will say they took me when I was three but photos show us tobogganing down grass with patches of snow.
 Now that we live in a Melbourne suburb, seeing snow was as easy as going for a day trip.
 We chose to go to Mount Donna Buang for a snow play day.

-Having never seen snow we felt so lucky that on the day we went not only was there snow to play in but we got to experience snowfall as well.
-I actually wasn’t sure whether I would enjoy being at the snow.
+Having never seen snow we felt so lucky that on the day we went, not only was there snow to play in but we got to experience snowfall as well.
 I thought I might be too cold and find it painful but I really enjoyed the experience.
 The heavy snowfall was too much for our young kids and we weren’t properly prepared.
 Despite that, the boys both say they had a great time.
 Now that we have had our first snow experience we definitely want more and may plan a visit to one of Victoria’s snow resorts next time.

 We visited Mount Donna Buang on Monday, August 7 2017.
 If you are planning a snow play day at Mount Donna Buang be sure to check the weather forecast and latest snow report on the Warburton info site.